Revised August 2019

 In seeking to create safe learning environments, while not diminishing the power of the visual mediums, the university encourages the following questions be asked by those seeking to display or post graphic images:

-With the above understandings and the express prior approval of the Dean of Students, graphic images, such as those portraying victims of injustice, may be displayed in the following publicly accessible area of campus:
+With the above understandings and the expressed prior approval of the Senior Director of University Communications, graphic images, such as those portraying victims of injustice, may be displayed in the following publicly accessible area of campus:

 Posting Policies & Procedures

-The term "posters" shall refer to any and all temporary informational or promotional communication items, such as posters, flyers, placards, banners, digital-signage “slides,” videos/films, etc. This policy also covers banners, flyers, posters and/or materials visible at approved information tables and display or retail booths.
+The term "posters" shall refer to any and all temporary informational or promotional communication items, such as posters, flyers, placards, banners, etc. This policy also covers banners, flyers, posters and/or materials visible at approved information tables and display or retail booths.

 Neither the contents of this policy nor the receipt of an approval for posting should in any way be understood as an endorsement of support by Biola University of the materials being posted or the products or services being advertised.

 For posting purposes, advertisers are divided into either commercial or non-commercial categories:

 a) Commercial ventures may only advertise in the Chimes, on Biola radio and/or in the Biolan, at the discretion of those organizations.
 This includes banks, restaurants and coffeehouses, theaters or other entertainment establishments, housing rentals and merchants.
 Such for-profit endeavors may not post material on campus.